A Gravel journey into

 the french alps

-Hotel Saint Roch | August 28 - September 2
+Hotel Saint Roch | September 6 - 11, 2026

 The summit is our sanctuary, the trail our tribulation.
 Join us on Le Pilgrimage: the journey that will challenge you while you follow in the footsteps of our patron pilgrim Saint Roch and discover the best trails in the French Alps.
 Your spirit is elevated by the breathtaking routes and the comfort of a shared safe haven: Hotel Saint Roch.
 Because a true pilgrimage is all about the journey and sharing stories over a well-deserved meal and drink at the end.